WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles-trinket/README.md

   t.speed(0)
 ```

 To test our turtles let's try out one of the image files.
 Let's set *your* hand to show a rock shape.
-Add this line at the end:
+Add this line at the end (we are not in the ```for``` loop now, so these lines are *not* indented):

 ```python
 ****.shape('left_rock.gif')